Focused on God

 “But God,” David asked, “What is mankind that you are mindful of them, human beings that you care for them?”
 He referred to creation and the human dignity and dominion God had given to Adam and Eve.
 As we look around, we don’t see human beings having dominion over the earth, crowned with glory and honor . . . ruling over the works of God’s hands.
 And we certainly don’t see “everything under [our] feet” (compare Psalm 8:4-8 and Genesis 1-2).

 Genesis 3 tells us how Adam and Eve’s sin brought a curse on themselves and creation.
 But that curse is only temporary.
-From Genesis 3:15 to Revelation 22:12, we read about God’s plan of redemption, which centers on sending his Son in the likeness of sinful flesh to do what Adam and Eve couldn’t do, what we can’t do—to perfectly obey God and to be a sacrifice for us.
+From Genesis 3:15 to Revelation 22:12, we read about God’s plan of redemption, which centers on sending his Son in the likeness of sinful flesh to do what Adam and Eve couldn’t do, what we can’t do—to perfectly obey God and to become the sacrifice for our sins.
 Jesus conquered death, and God put “all things under his feet” (Ephesians 1:22).

 What’s more, God has imputed Jesus Christ’s righteousness to us (Romans 8:18-25).
-Someday God’s glory will be displayed in a creation liberated from its bondage to decay and in the glory of the children of God.
+Someday the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God (v.
+21).

 Read Hebrews 2:5-11.
 How is God’s power displayed in “bringing many sons and daughters to glory”?
 What was Jesus’s part in this?